arnauddupuis/hac-website/docs/guides/astronomy/glossary.md

 ### Apoapsis

 This is the highest point of an orbit.
 You ascend to the apoapsis, once you pass it you fall to the [periapsis](#periapsis).
 Apsis means orbit in Greek.
-If you want to be really technical and look smart at dinners, it is technically the highest distance between the barycenters of 2 orbiting bodies (Earth and a spacecraft for example).
+If you want to be really technical and look smart at dinners, it is technically the highest distance between the [barycenter](#barycenter) of 2 orbiting bodies (Earth and a spacecraft for example).

 ### Asterism